How to paint behind radiators

 By following these steps, you can minimize the chances of any accidental paint spills or splatters on the floor or nearby objects.
 This will make the painting process easier and ensure that only the areas behind the radiators are painted.

-See also How to underpin a house
+See also How to get a free iphone

 Choosing the Right Paint